cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 For each entity type, it is up to the developer to generate an Entity Mapping file which is used to train the Entity Resolver.
 The Entity Mapping is a json file with a list of documents, one for each real world entity that could be resolved to.
 Each document refers to a single real world entity and contains:

 ==================== ===
 **canonical name**   The name used to refer to the real world entity.
-Note if canonical names are unique a separate unique id may not be needed.
 Textual similarity with the canonical name is one of the primary factors of entity resolution.

 **unique id**        A unique identifier (optional).
-If a corresponding entry exists in the knowledge base, this id should be the same as the KB document id.
-In cases where there are no corresponding documents in the knowledge base and there are no duplicate canonical names, an id is not needed.
+If a corresponding entry exists in the Knowledge Base, this id should be the same as the KB document id.
+In cases where there are no corresponding documents in the Knowledge Base and there are no duplicate canonical names, an id is not needed.

 **whitelist**        A list of synonyms.
 The whitelist is the most important component of the entity mapping file, because it allows the resolver to consistently resolve to a given entity that it is often referred to by different terms.
 Textual similarity with synonyms in the whitelist is one of the primary factors of entity resolution.

 **numeric value**    An optional numeric value.
 Entities with a higher numeric value will be ranked above those with a lower value and similar textual similarity.
 ==================== ===

-In the food ordering blueprint where a dish is an entity type, the dish entity mapping file contains a list of all possible dishes that a user could order.
-Here is an example of what a couple of entries in the dish entity mapping file may look like.
+In the food ordering blueprint where a *dish* is an entity type, the *dish* Entity Mapping file contains a list of all possible dishes that a user could order.
+Here is an example of what a couple of entries in the *dish* Entity Mapping file may look like.

 .. code-block:: json